 Work Constructively With Your Co-Parent When Disciplining Your Child:

 Your job as a single parent will be easier if you work with the non-custodial parent when setting up rules and boundaries for your child.
-This can be a challenging part of co-parenting but for the sake of your children, it is helpful for both parents to be on the same page when it comes to crimes and how those crimes are punished.
+This can be a challenging part of co-parenting but for the sake of your children, it is helpful for both custodial parent and non-custodial parent to be on the same page when it comes to crimes and how those crimes are punished.

-As parents, we want to teach our children certain morals and values.
+As custodial parents or not, we want to teach our children certain morals and values.
 If divorced parents do not work together they fall short of teaching their children anything other than to engage in conflict and power struggles.

 The rules at one house don’t have to be the same for the other house but parents should be in agreement about the need for setting and enforcing rules and boundaries.
 Doing so is best for all concerned.